unity3d-jp/DynamicPluginSample/README.md

 # DynamicPluginSample

-Dynamic load/unload plugin on Editor sample.
+This is an example project for using "dynamic" plugin on Editor.